-Please submit a written request by email.
-When submitting requests, receipts are necessary and can be mailed to CommuterChoice, 1350 Massachusetts Avenue, Smith Campus Center, Room 738 Cambridge, MA 02138 or PDF'd or emailed.
-Please be sure to also include: your full name, your Harvard University ID number (first four digits only), a contact phone number and whether your paycheck is direct deposited.
+Please submit a written request by emailing email@example.com.
+When submitting requests, receipts are necessary and can be mailed to CommuterChoice, 1350 Massachusetts Avenue, Smith Campus Center, Room 738.
+Cambridge, MA 02138 or scanned and emailed to firstname.lastname@example.org.
+Please be sure to also include: your full name, the first four digits of your Harvard ID, a contact phone number and whether your paycheck is direct deposited.
 Harvard cannot be responsible for lost or stolen transit products thus will not reimburse for out of pocket expenses.
 Out of pocket expenses are limited to the cost of one round trip fare per workday for a maximum of three workdays.
 Personal trips and weekend trips (unless work related) will not be reimbursed.

 Do I qualify for Senior/TAP Pass?